Find out further information of the Harrogate and Knaresborough congestion measures.

 An example of this is that it is very likely that a Park and Ride facility would only be successful if buses were able to travel into Harrogate more quickly than a car – therefore the ‘Park and Ride’ and ‘Bus Priority on Key Routes’ interventions are only in Package E.

-Any future Package, developed following this engagement, would also need to take into account complementary and conflicting interventions.
+Any future Packages, if they were to be created, would also need to take into account complementary and conflicting interventions.

 A relief road for Harrogate was first proposed in the 1990s to reduce traffic congestion.
 Since then, numerous studies have looked at the corridor options and the traffic relief that could be expected.